Mitsubishi Heavy, Hitachi eye global clout with Alstom bid

 The Japanese firms, which have little presence in the region, want to sell them other technologies such as clean-coal power stations and nuclear equipment.

-Siemens is due to present an offer by Monday ahead of a June 23 cut-off date set by General Electric for GE's 12.4 billion euros ($16.88 billion) bid for all of Alstom's energy arm, which includes its thermal power, renewable power and grid businesses.
+Siemens is due to present an offer by Monday ahead of a June 23 cut-off date set by General Electric (GE.N) for GE's 12.4 billion euros (9.89 billion pounds) bid for all of Alstom's energy arm, which includes its thermal power, renewable power and grid businesses.

 Mitsubishi Heavy's Miyanagi is also in Paris to present the offer, according to sources.